-The fee, charged to patrons of the casino hotel parking garages, is necessarily subject to the number of available parking spaces.
+The amount collected under the fee, charged to patrons of the casino hotel parking garages, is necessarily influenced by the number of available parking spaces.
 Over the past 10 years there have been some significant changes to the supply of casino hotel parking spaces.
 Figure 2 shows that the monthly supply, calculated as the number of available parking spaces times the number of days in the month.
-The largest gain during that time frame occurred following the opening of
+The largest gain during that time frame occurred following the opening of Revel, adding more than 7.6 thousand daily parking spaces, an increase of 237 thousand (18%) for March 2012 compared to March 2011.

-Figure 2: Atlantic City Casino Parking Supply, January 2005 to March 2015
+Figure 2: Atlantic City Casino Parking Supply, January 2005 to September 2015